Leo Behrens: Style and themes

-Leo Behrens' cinematography works a lot with colour and atmospheric visual effects.
+Leo Behrens' cinematography is characterized by emotionally driven visual stylization, using sculpted light and atmospheric texture to reflect the characters psychology and inner state.
 These are seen throughout his work, notably in his alternative/experimental films, from his early short, Hjertets Sang (2008), to his Student Academy Award winner film, SKIN (2023), and his recent work on The Last Draft (2025).
-He explores poetic and emotional expression through visuals in abstract and experimental style film, with a focus on using sound rather than dialogue.
-He is described as working like a painter on visual productions.